algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestPlan.md

 | <a id="6">[6]</a>: SEGA | It is a japanese corporation focused on the video game business. | [sega.com](https://www.sega.com/homepage) |
 | <a id="7">[7]</a>: sprite | In computer graphics, it is a two dimensional map used to texture models of a 2D game. | [wikipedia.org](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) |
 | <a id='8'>[8]</a>: The Go Board|The Go Board is a low-cost, beginner-friendly FPGA development board.|[nandland](https://nandland.com/the-go-board/)|

+<i>The glossary is the same as the functional one you can find [here](https://docs.google.com/spreadsheets/d/1MwYGwoQ63a64xy0Dyt1VcTHsDguLzddWgrrDPDT4RYE/edit?usp=sharing)</i>